typesafe-api/typesafe-api/packages/express/README.md

     // This error object is typesafe, including the status so you can only select from the
     // statuses given in the endpoint definition return sendError(res, {
-      status: 400,
+      statusCode: 400,
+      body: {
         msg: "Surely your name isn't a number?? 😵",
+      }
     });
   }